playfulprogramming/playfulprogramming/.storybook/README.md

 slot HTML.
 Preact stories derive their args from `ComponentProps` and use small stateful demos when a component requires a controller or parent context.

 Shared sample content lives in `fixtures.ts`.
-Cards use local public artwork;
+Sample avatars and the collection cover use `unicorn_happy.svg`, shared from the site's emote assets.
+Image previews, post banners, video thumbnails, and community content use the community illustration;
 embedded frames use local `srcDoc` content or `about:blank`.
 External links remain links, and no story starts a WebContainer or calls an application backend.